 Human AI

 As Dr. Ian Malcolm famously said in Jurassic Park, "Your scientists were so preoccupied with whether or not they could, they didn't stop to think if they should."
-This warning resonates deeply with AI deployment today, particularly in domains that still fundamentally require human partnership.
+A warning which I think resonates particularly deeply with AI deployment in it's current state.

-The capability to automate doesn't itself justify automation.
-While I remain broadly optimistic about AI's potential, genuine progress lies in establishing cognitive partnerships with these systems, particularly for tasks that benefit from human judgement.
-The value here emerges not from wholesale replacement but from thoughtful integration, where AI amplifies rather than supplants human capability.
+I say this in the context that, the capability to automate doesn't itself justify automation.
+While I remain broadly optimistic about AI's potential, progress lies in establishing a cognitive partnership with these systems, particularly for tasks that benefit from human judgement.
+Rather than wholesale replacement - a thoughtful integration, where AI can amplify rather than supplant.

 An example of this we are seeing, is in the ever increasing proliferation of LLMs as replacement for customer service agents, which appear deceptively straightforward at first.
 Given the ubiquity of systems like ChatGPT, the technical path seems obvious.
-Yet the challenge isn't teaching LLMs to act like support agents, it's the architectural constraints we impose to prevent these systems from veering into inappropriate territory, whether that's spontaneously generating Python scripts or wandering into entirely unrelated domains.
+Yet the challenge isn't teaching LLMs to act like support agents, it's the architectural constraints we impose to prevent these systems from veering into inappropriate territory.

-The paradox of AI development is how do we construct meaningful boundaries around a technology without destroying the very intelligence that makes it valuable?
-ChatGPT's apparent capability stems from its generality, its ability to engage with nearly any domain or task.
-The same flexibility that enables sophisticated reasoning becomes a liability when we need predictable, constrained behaviour.
+The paradox of AI development is how do we construct meaningful boundaries around it without destroying the very intelligence that makes it valuable.
+ChatGPT's capability stems from its generality, its ability to engage with nearly any domain or task.
+The same flexibility that enables diverse reasoning becomes a liability when we need predictable, constrained behaviour such as for a support agent.

-Attempting to deploy an LLM as a customer service replacement through simple prompting fundamentally misunderstands both technologies and human nature.
+Attempting to deploy an LLM to completely supplant a human support agent fundamentally misunderstands the respective strengths of the technology and human nature.
 When organisations hire customer service representatives, certain behavioural constraints come pre-installed.
 No training manual needs to specify "don't respond to billing queries with literary essays" or "avoid recommending restaurants when troubleshooting software."
 Human agents possess contextual awareness that emerges naturally from their understanding of social norms and professional boundaries.

 Language models lack these implicit constraints.
 They operate, ultimately as sophisticated pattern-matching systems, equally prepared to generate the next token in a Python script as they are to address a refund request.
 Any sufficiently motivated user can prompt or manipulate them beyond their intended boundaries.

-The most compelling applications recognise AI as an augmentation layer rather than a replacement strategy.
+The most compelling application is to recognise AI as an augmentation layer rather than a replacement strategy.
 Consider a support interaction where a human agent handles the conversation while AI systems work in parallel by transcribing the dialogue, surfacing relevant documentation through semantic search, identifying patterns across historical cases.
-This partnership preserves what humans excel at while leveraging computational capabilities no individual could match.
+This partnership preserves what humans excel at, interacting with other humans, while leveraging computational capabilities an individual couldn't match.

 When customers reach out for help, they've already encountered friction.
 They've faced a problem beyond their ability to resolve independently.
 Adding additional layers of automation particularly those that might misunderstand context or respond with generic solutions only compounds rather than alleviates this frustration.
 The sophistication of your technical stack becomes irrelevant if the customer experience deteriorates at this critical junction.